CITADEL: A Semi-Supervised Active Learning Framework for Malware Detection Under Continuous Distribution Drift: Evaluation

-APIGraph spans 2012–2018 and contains 32,089 malware samples from 1,120 malware families and 290,50 benign samples~\cite{api_graph_dataset}.
-Chen-AZ includes 10,200 malware samples across 254 families and 89,853 benign samples from 2019 to 2021\cite{chen2023continuous}.
-LAMDA is the most recent, largest, and temporally diverse dataset, specifically designed to study longitudinal concept drift.
-It spans 2013–2025 (excluding 2015) and contains over 1 million APKs, of which 37\% are labeled as malware.
-The benchmark includes 1,008,381 total samples, comprising 369,906 malware and 638,475 benign samples, covering 1,380 unique families~\cite{haque2025lamda}.
-We construct a MaMaDroid~\cite{mamadroid} dataset that provides a complementary Android malware analysis dataset containing 10,000 APKs per year (9,000 benign and 1,000 malicious), except for 2024 and 2025 where fewer samples are available due to limited data.
-All APK samples originate from LAMDA but are processed using MaMaDroid’s feature-extraction pipeline, enabling the construction of a MaMaDroid-style dataset that preserves LAMDA’s temporal distribution~\cite{mamadroid}.
-Table~\ref{tab:yearly-distribution-all} summarizes the yearly counts of benign (B), malware (M) across these four malware datasets.
-Appendix~\ref{app:singleton} presents the details the year-wise counts of malware families and singleton samples for each dataset.
+We evaluate \system on four Android malware datasets that span different time periods and features: (i) APIGraph~\cite{api_graph_dataset}, (ii) Chen-AZ~\cite{chen2023continuous}, (iii) LAMDA~\cite{haque2025lamda}, and (iv) MaMaDroid~\cite{mamadroid}. \textbf{APIGraph} spans 2012 to 2018 and contains 32,089 malware samples from 1,120 malware families and 290,505 benign samples~\cite{api_graph_dataset}. \textbf{Chen-AZ} derived from AndroZoo~\cite{androzoo} and is used by Chen-AL~\cite{chen2023continuous}, spans 2019 to 2021 and includes 10,200 malware samples across 254 families and 89,853 benign samples. \textbf{LAMDA} is the large-scale longitudinal dataset explicitly designed for studying concept drift.
+It spans 2013–2025 (excluding 2015) and contains 1,008,381 APKs, of which 369,906 are malware and 638,475 are benign, covering 1,380 malware families~\cite{haque2025lamda}.
+We further construct a \textbf{MaMaDroid} dataset by processing APKs from LAMDA using MaMaDroid’s feature representation~\cite{mamadroid}.
+The resulting dataset contains approximately 10,000 samples per year (9000 benign and 1000 malware), except for 2024 and 2025 where fewer samples are available.
+Table~\ref{tab:yearly-distribution-all} summarizes the yearly counts of benign (B) malware (M) samples across all datasets.
+Appendix~\ref{app:singleton} reports detailed statistics.

 \if 0

 Table~\ref{tab:singleton-counts} presents the year-wise counts of singleton malware samples—those appearing only once—for the same datasets.
 APIGraph reports singletons from 2012–2018, peaking at 68 in 2013, with no data afterward.
 Chen-AZ includes singleton counts from 2019–2021, peaking at 42 in 2019.
 LAMDA shows extensive singleton data from 2013–2025, with a major surge between 2018 and 2022, peaking at 24,791 in 2020.
 Dashes indicate years without data.
 These singleton trends reflect temporal variations and dataset-specific dynamics, potentially signaling malware evolution or labeling noise. \fi